OsemaFadhel/Cpp-ReadMe/README.md

 This repository contains some easy projects I did to learn C++ as a beginner.

 All projects are numbered by first made.
-(Follow through number to learn better easier).
+(Follow the exercises in order to learn better).

 |Number | Project | Language |
 |:-----:|:-------:|:--------:|